 May Aid In Weight Loss

-Scallops are rich in potassium and magnesium, both of which help reduce blood pressure and protect the heart from disease (7).
+Scallops are rich in potassium and magnesium, both of which help manage blood pressure and protect the heart from disease (7).
 They also contain omega 3 fatty acids which helps to keep cholesterol under control and reduce inflammation of the arteries and tissue damage to arterial walls (11).
 By reducing inflammation and preventing cardiovascular diseases, scallops are an excellent food for the heart.

 Lower Osteoporosis Risk